 Executable work schedule

 In case the tutoring session cannot be conducted during the scheduled time, then it is necessary to have contingency plans.
-Since the education of another child is in the hands of the tutor, keeping a backup plan is required to avoid confusion and last minute mixup.
-Tutor must have other options including time to reschedule the class or backup tutors to fill in the place.
+Since the education of another child is in the hands of the tutor, keeping a backup plan is required to avoid confusion and last-minute mixup.
+The tutor must have other options including the time to reschedule the class or backup tutors to fill in the place.
 This way, the tutor can avoid stress, and the relationship between the parent and the tutor will not be affected.

 For more articles like this, follow the Talentnook blog featuring useful information related to tutoring, after-school learning, and education.